downsishere/downsishere.github.io/about.md

 sidebar_link: true
 ---

 Hello!
 I'm Matt Hall, a freshman Computer Science and Engineering major at The Ohio State University.
 Through my projects I'm working to develop skills and understanding in the fields that shape our future.
+Currently available for freelance work and/or internships.

 ![image](https://matthall.ml/assets/img/matthall.jpg)